lucasallan/sh286.github.io/_posts/2015-01-29-strong-weak-and-soft-reference-part-1.markdown

 How does it work?

-The object is considered [weekly reachable][weakreach] when it's only reachable by a weak reference or chains of references that include at least one weak reference.
-In this case, once the [GC][gc] analyzes the object and determine that it's weekly reachable, it will be deallocated.
+The object is considered [weakly reachable][weakreach] when it's only reachable through a weak reference or chains of references that include at least one weak reference.
+In this case, once the [GC][gc] analyzes the object and determine that it's weakly reachable, it will be deallocated.

 How to create a weak reference?